LaboratorioBioinformatica/MARVEL/README.md

 ### License

-This project is licensed under Creative Commons.
+This project is licensed under GNU license.
 Codes here may be used for any purposed or modified.